-Our Indianapolis offices are a campus of five adjacent buildings in the historic Old Northside neighborhood, four of which are owned by the firm.
+Our Indianapolis offices are a campus of five adjacent buildings in the historic Old Northside neighborhood.
 We take pride in the history of these buildings and have enjoyed being a part of the revitalization of the Old Northside.

 Located about one mile north of the center of downtown, the Old Northside was home to some of the most prominent members of the Indianapolis community during the late 1800’s and early 1900’s.
 Among the surviving homes from this era is the President Benjamin Harrison Home.
 During the 1888 election, Harrison gave nearly 90 speeches from his front porch to crowds gathered along Delaware Street, including then Indianapolis mayor and Democratic National Committee Chairman Thomas Taggart, who was a next door neighbor.

 The Old Northside reached its peak around World War I, after which the area began a slow decline.
 The revival of the area began in the 1970’s, when it was placed on the federal National Register of Historic Places.
 Since then, the area has become one of the premier historic districts in the Midwest.

 Eden-Talbott House, 1336 N. Delaware St.

 Constructed in 1871, the Eden-Talbott House was once more modest than it currently appears.
 It wasn’t until Charlton Eden, a prominent builder and president of the Builders and Manufacturers Association, purchased the property in 1878 that the house gained its elegant facade and ornate interior woodwork.